Self-Publishing

 Amazon UK operates primarily through its Kindle Direct Publishing (KDP) platform, allowing authors to upload ebooks and print-on-demand paperback versions.
 This means you don’t have to invest in bulk printing or worry about warehouse storage.
 Your book is printed only when someone orders it.

 The print-on-demand model is a game-changer for UK authors who want to avoid the upfront costs and risks of traditional printing runs.
-However, this convenience comes with trade-offs in print quality and pricing, which I’ll delve into later.
+However, this convenience comes with trade-offs in print quality and pricing, which I’ll look at later.

 Key Terminology

-- Metadata: Includes your book’s title, subtitle, author name, description, keywords, and categories — all crucial for discoverability.
+• Metadata: Includes your book’s title, subtitle, author name, description — all crucial for discoverability.

 However, UK authors face unique challenges and opportunities: